No Drill Micro-Air Abrasion

 Face Value Dental is located in the Brisbane CBD and provides a comprehensive range of dental treatment options.

-Micro air abrasion involves the use of a high-powered air tool to wear down and gently remove small decayed or infected particles of your tooth with aluminum oxide micro-fragments.
+Micro Air abrasion in dentistry involves the use of a high-powered air tool to wear down and gently remove small decayed or infected particles of your tooth with aluminium oxide micro-fragments.
 This abrasive technique harnesses the power of pressurised air to remove built up tartar, debris, dips and newly decayed areas from your tooth.

 Patients experience absolutely no pain with dental air abrasion as it is a minimally invasive technique that does not require anaesthetic of any kind.
 The dentist can accurately control the fine stream of particles aimed at the damaged part of the tooth.
 The decayed areas are gently worn down and removed by suction.